get-frank-eng/interview/readme.md

 # Frank Engineering Interview

 We're so glad you're here.
 This interview is designed for you to show us what you can do.
-The only time constraint is what your schedule

 ## The task